code-runner-2017/youtube-transcript-openai/README.md

     - downloads the transcript of any Youtube video
     - uses OpenAI's API to summarize and extract key points from the video
-    - saves everything in a file in markdown format
+    - saves everything in a local file in markdown format

 ## Requirements

-You need an OpenAI API key and Python 3.
+You need an OpenAI API key and Python v3.

 ## Setup Instructions